xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 **YANG Models**

-YANG model is a hierarchical data structure (like tree) that consists of nodes that can be managed/monitored on network device.
+<p align="justify">YANG model is a hierarchical data structure (like tree) that consists of nodes that can be managed/monitored on network device.</p>

 These are two classes of YANG Models:

-1. Cisco Native Models: Cisco creates and manages these models.
+<p align="justify"> <b>1.
+Cisco Native Models:</b>Cisco creates and manages these models.
 They are fairly comprehensive and cover nearly everything that can be configured via a CLI.
-There are over 1300 native YANG models as of July 2023.
+There are over 1300 native YANG models as of July 2023.</p>

-These models are Cisco-exclusive and can only be used with Cisco devices.These models are further categorised into different types:
+<p align="justify"> These models are Cisco-exclusive and can only be used with Cisco devices.These models are further categorised into different types:</p>

  - Configurational: These models are used to modify network device configurations.

- - Operational: These models are used to retrieve a network device's operational state.
-These models are read-only, which means you cannot change their configuration.
+ - <p align="justify"> Operational: These models are used to retrieve a network device's operational state.
+These models are read-only, which means you cannot change their configuration.</p>

- - Cisco has a third model type known as the Unified model.
+ - <p align="justify">Cisco has a third model type known as the Unified model.
 These are similar to config models, but they share the same abstraction layer as CLI, making them CLI friendly.
-Someone who understands the IOS-XR CLI will find it easier to understand these models than the config model, which has a different abstraction layer than the CLI and thus is more difficult to understand its hierarchy.
+Someone who understands the IOS-XR CLI will find it easier to understand these models than the config model, which has a different abstraction layer than the CLI and thus is more difficult to understand its hierarchy.</p>

-2. OpenConfig Models: OpenConfig models are created by the OpenConfig forum, led by Google and consisting of companies like Meta, Apple, Microsoft, AT&T, Comcast, and more.
+<p align="justify"> <b>2.
+OpenConfig Models:</b> OpenConfig models are created by the OpenConfig forum, led by Google and consisting of companies like Meta, Apple, Microsoft, Comcast, and more.
 These models serve as a common baseline for all network vendors, such as Cisco, Juniper, Arista, and others.

 They are designed to be vendor-neutral, meaning they can work with any network device regardless of the manufacturer.
-However, it's important to note that these models have limited coverage in terms of the data they can manage.
+However, it's important to note that these models have limited coverage in terms of the data they can manage.</p>

 **Model-Driven Telemetry**